Unipisa/WeaviateNET/README.md

 It is designed to manipulate Weaviate objects and not just to adapt the connection to some LLM framework as other NuGet packages do.

-## What's new in version 1.21.0.2
+## What's new in version 1.21.1.1
-Added method *CountObjectsByProperty* to count object with a specific value in a property.
+Now the *DateTime?* type is supported.
+The library will convert the DateTime? to *DatTime*.

 ## Implementation status
 The library implements almost all the schema, class, and object manipulation.